PIP INSURANCE LITIGATION ATTORNEYS

-Independent Medical Examinations: Under Florida law, car insurance companies have a right to request that you undergo an “independent medical examination” performed by a doctor of their choosing.
-Because this doctor is paid by the insurance company, he or she may not necessarily render an unbiased medical opinion in assessing your injuries.
+Independent Medical Examinations: Under Florida law, car insurance companies have a right to request that you undergo an independent medical examination performed by a doctor of their choosing.
+Because this doctor is paid by the insurance company, they may not necessarily render an unbiased medical opinion in assessing your injuries.

 If you or a loved one has been injured in a car accident, our attorneys may be able to assist you in recovering PIP benefits and monetary damages.
 For more information, please complete our free case review form today.

 What happens when medical providers have problems recovering payment from a patient’s motor vehicle insurance company?
 Just as drivers can have trouble getting compensation to cover medical costs, so too can the people providing the medical services.
 They provide treatment for a person injured in a car accident, but they do not get paid for their services until the insurance company sends them a check.